Castel Gandolfo is a lovely small lake town about half hour outside Rome.

 While no longer used as a summer residence, the Apostolic Palace of Castel Gandolfo and the gardens of the pontifical villas are open to visitors.

-Pope Francis has not used the Apostolic Palace at Castel Gandolfo as his summer residence.
+Pope Francis has not used the Apostolic Palace inside Castel Gandolfo as his summer residence.

 No, the town of Castel Gandolfo is not part of Vatican City.